 Routing logic also lets retailers “turn off” or “turn on” various fulfillment options.
 For example, in the case of a natural disaster, you can prevent affected stores from being used as fulfillment centers until the crisis has passed.

-Common Order Routing Rules:
+Common Order Orchestration Rules:

 Inventory Life to Date (LTD): Improves inventory turns and reduces markdowns by assigning orders to the locations with the slowest moving inventory.
 This can help reduce the need for discounting items on the shelf.